InfiniteCuriosity/NumericEnsembles/README.md

 ```

 Use the data set New_Boston when asked for "What is the URL of the new data?".
-The URL for the data is: https://raw.githubusercontent.com/InfiniteCuriosity/EnsemblesData/refs/heads/main/NewBoston.csv
+The URL for the new data is: https://raw.githubusercontent.com/InfiniteCuriosity/EnsemblesData/refs/heads/main/NewBoston.csv

-You may use external data to accomplish the same result.
+External data may be used to accomplish the same result.